 Professional Cooperative Education Program Overview

 For more than 100 years, UMass Lowell has been educating students to work in the real world to solve real world problems.
-We know that many students learn best by doing and the undergraduate Cooperative Education program (known as co-op) provides students with the chance to systematically integrate their classroom studies with professional work experiences.
-Students deepen their learning and are challenged to develop themselves as professionals as they gain valuable technical and professional skills through multiple co-op work experiences related to their academic major and career goals.
+We know that many students learn best by doing and the undergraduate Professional Cooperative Education program (known as co-op) provides students with the chance to systematically integrate their classroom studies with professional work experiences.
+By alternating semesters of academics and work experience, students deepen their learning and are challenged to develop themselves as professionals as they gain valuable technical and professional skills through multiple co-op work experiences related to their academic major and career goals.

 The professional co-op program is a partnership among students, the University and employers and is administered by the UMass Lowell Career & Co-op Center.
 Co-op is viewed as an academic program and is coordinated and supervised by the professional co-op coordinator and faculty affiliated with each participating College with the same care and rigor as any other course in the academic curriculum.

 Co-op is a structured and selective, voluntary program for students.
 Students who are in good academic standing and who are approved by their academic department may elect to apply to the professional co-op program.